MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 - When [mapping your fields](#map-your-fields), if the Country/Region field isn't mapped, we'll use Microsoft Graph data from the selected country/region to enrich your customer profiles.
 We'll also use that selection to enrich your customer profiles that don't have country/region data available.

-- When [enriching profiles](#run-enrichment), we'll enrich all customer profiles for which we have Microsoft Graph data available for the selected brands, including profiles that are not in the selected country/region.
+- When [enriching profiles](#run-enrichment), we'll enrich all customer profiles for which we have Microsoft Graph data available for the selected brands and interests, including profiles that are not in the selected country/region.
 For example, you selected Germany, we'll enrich profiles located in the United States if we have Microsoft Graph data available for the selected brands in the US.

 ## Configure Enrichment